brainbuz/Vote-Count/md/Matrix.md

 Returns the results of the pairing of two choices as a hashref.

 ```
-  Example where $A and $B are "STRAWBERRY" and "FUDGESWIRL":
   {
    'FUDGESWIRL' =>  6,
    'loser'      =>  "STRAWBERRY",